 What is the ultimate purpose of my work as theoretical physicist and, if you want, my existence itself?
 Is it serving the community of other physicists like organizing and participating in conferences?
 Nop.
 Then, maybe teaching future physicists in the University, encourage young people to enter the exciting field of physics?
 Not quite.
 Writing good papers?
 Ei.
 Maybe blogging?
 Sorry but nein.
 I think… the ultimate purpose of my work is solving unsolved mysteries in physics.
 I am afraid, this and only this makes my work enjoyable for me, makes it fun.
 For the sake of future reference, let me enlist here the most important (from my point of view), hard and interesting unsolved problems in physics.

-1. The nature of time 226.
-Top ten open problems in physics
+1. The nature of time

 This problem is so fundamental that ultimately I have no idea to how even approach it.
 I mean, it’s like to answer the question what are we born for and why do we have to die.
 Why 4-dimensional spacetime we live in has three spacelike coordinates and one timelike?
 Well, I mean – it is rather clear why it does not have 2 timelike coordinates (otherwise, time machines could be possible).
 But why there is even 1 timelike coordinate and not zero of them?

 What is the nature of the arrow of time?
 What happened to the Universe 14 billion years ago – what was in the beginning of time and what was before the beginning?
 Was there anything at all?
 And is there any meaning to even ask this kind of questions?
-226. Top ten open problems in physics How to reconcile classical chaos, loss of information, with quantum mechanics and S-matrix in quantum field theory – both unitary and therefore forbidding any loss of information?
+How to reconcile classical chaos, loss of information, with quantum mechanics and S-matrix in quantum field theory – both unitary and therefore forbidding any loss of information?
 Does CP-violation (and that is – T-violation, since CPT is conserved) have anything to do with the emergence of the arrow of time?
 Does existence of horizons, black holes and any non-trivial causal structure of spacetime influence play any role?

 Asking all these questions, I feel being ridiculously stupid, that’s why I put the problem of time in the first place in my list.